WSU, Seattle U. to teach almost all classes remotely this fall

-Washington State University’s Pullman campus will teach almost all undergraduate classes remotely this fall, with a few limited exceptions, the university announced Thursday.
+Washington State University’s Pullman, Vancouver and Tri-Cities campuses will teach almost all undergraduate classes remotely this fall, with a few limited exceptions, the university announced Thursday.

 The University of Washington expects to teach as few as 10% of its classes in-person, and will announce by Aug.
 7 whether it, too, will move nearly all courses online for undergraduates on the Seattle campus.